 Laws Differ Widely

-Those who live in the USA will be well aware that laws can vary massively between different states –even those that are right next to each other.
-For example, in Virginia, it’s illegal to release helium-filled balloons into the sky, but step over the border into Tennessee and you can release up to 25 of them!
+Those living in the USA will be well aware that laws can vary massively between different states –even those right next to each other.
+For example, in Virginia, it’s illegal to release helium-filled balloons into the sky, but step over the border into Tennessee, and you can release up to 25 of them!

 All states have laws and regulations that differ from their neighboring states, and Michigan is no different.
 It’s always handy to know exactly what you should and shouldn’t do, as nobody wants to wind up on the wrong side of the law.

 So, read on to discover some of the most important – and weird – ways that Michigan stands out from the states around it.